kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 3. Simulate upgrade by enabling the feature for api server and control-plane.

-Then, very that the pod with index=2 is terminated and the Job has `SuccessCriteriaMet` and `Complete` conditions.
+Then, verify that the pod with index=2 is terminated and the Job has `SuccessCriteriaMet` and `Complete` conditions.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?